Apple iMac G5 Power Supply Issues and DIY Apple Repairs

 Figure #4

-The tools I used on the PCB for cutting and picking away at the silicon adhesive are on display in figure #4 too.
+The tools I used on the PCB for cutting and picking away at the silicon adhesive are on display in Figure #4 too.
 I used by trusty precision miniature screwdriver (Husky model HD-74501 S “a gift”) with multiple bits in the handle, which came in handy for removing the torx fasteners and picking away at the small sections of silicon adhesive, the small retractable utility knife box cutter was used to cut away the big gobs of silicon rubber, and the inch/metric 6 inch scale was used for measuring the capacitor physical sizes.

 So, the bottom line is most of the secondary low voltage side capacitors must be replaced on this particular G5 PSU.
 I will probably replace them all.
 Some of the capacitors I am told are difficult to find.
 This is especially true of some of the smaller diameter capacitors.
 Spaces are limited on the PCB.
-Also, note the one 350 microfarad 35 volt 10mm x 20mm capacitor (Fig. #4 with close up view) that is located under the copper heat sink in the middle of the PCB.
+Also, note the one 350 microfarad 35 volt 10mm x 20mm capacitor (Figure #4 with close up view) that is located under the copper heat sink in the middle of the PCB.
 This is going to be most certainly problematic for capacitor replacement, since it is most likely that I will have to remove the 1000 microfarad cap in front of this 350uf capacitor in order to slide it out from underneath the heat sink assembly.
 The heat sink assembly is mounted to what appears to be voltage regulators that are impossible to remove without first removing other inductor choke coils, capacitors, and other components in front of the heat sink assembly.

 A word of caution about the bottom surface of the PCB before you proceed with on-board capacitor replacements.
 Be careful not to damage any of the SMC, Surface Mount Components (Figure #5 pictured on the right) located on the bottom of the printed circuit board.
 These discrete SMT, Surface Mount Technology micro components are very small (some of the SMD, Surface Mount Devices, are hard to see with the naked eye) and consist of SMC diodes, SMC resistors, SMC capacitors, SMC transistors, and SMC IC chips in close proximity to where the large electrolytic capacitor leads protrude through the bottom and are soldered to the plated through holes of the PCB.
 Be extremely careful when soldering next to these SMDs.
 If you heat up a SMD by accident with the soldering iron, (see lead-free soldering tips for more soldering information) you will potentially dislodge it from its PCB pad.
 Figure #3 shows the PCB top side surface before picture, with all the silicon rubber adhesive stuck between the electronic components.
 Figure #4 picture is after the silicon rubber, for the most part, has been removed from the components on the secondary side of the PSU.